RenewalRate.ca

 The discount-margin reduction is the part most readers find counterintuitive.
 The lender uses your old discount margin against their new posted rate, which can produce a comparison rate that does not match any rate available in the market.
 In falling-rate cycles, this widens the differential and increases the penalty.
 In rising-rate cycles, it does not help the borrower; the IRD is already zero before this step matters.

-How most credit unions and monoline lenders compute IRD: contract-rate methodology
+How do credit unions and monoline lenders compute IRD?

 First, your actual contract rate (not posted rate, not posted-minus-discount).